steiza/tinyfeedback/README.md

 **Q**: What do I need to get started?

 **A**:
 A *nix machine with redis.
-The config is currently in two place: you can specify the port the webserver listens on in tinyfeedback/helper.py and you can tweak the logging in bin/tinyfeedback.
+The config is currently in two places: you can specify the port the webserver listens on in tinyfeedback/helper.py and you can tweak the logging in bin/tinyfeedback.

 To install the dependencies, simply run "pip install -r requirements.txt"